xChrisMo/Accenture-V.I./README.md

-# Accenture Virtual Internship on Theforage
+# Accenture Internship on Theforage

-## Overview
+## Description

 Welcome to the Accenture Virtual Internship program hosted on Theforage platform.
 This README provides an overview of my experience and insights gained from completing the internship.
 The program is designed to simulate real-world projects and challenges faced by professionals at Accenture, one of the world's leading professional services companies.